B2B brands everywhere are investing more resources in social media. Why?

 The simple truth these days is that brands that aren’t active on social look stagnant.

-Whether it’s Instagram, Facebook, LinkedIn, Twitter, TikTok, or Clubhouse, find at least one platform that will work for you—make sure it’s the one that your customers use the most—and invest the time and resources necessary to develop a robust and engaging presence.
+Whether it’s Instagram, Facebook, LinkedIn, Twitter, TikTok, or Clubhouse, find at least one platform that will work for you—make sure it’s the one that your customers use the most—and invest the time and resources necessary to develop a robust and engaging social media presence.
 This will go a long way toward boosting your reputation and earning trust online.

 Social drives traffic to your website